Pontic Greek culture: Endangerment of Romeika

 Romeika is an endangered language.
 According to Ethnologue, 778,000 spoke Romeika as of 2015.
 400,000 of these speakers lived in Greece.
 Some small rural communities in Turkey still speak the Ophitic dialect of Romeika (Oflidika).
 (Note: Speakers of the Ophitic dialect call their language Romeika, like speakers of other Pontic Greek varieties.
 This may cause readers to confuse Ophitic with other varieties of Pontic Greek.
 In English literature, the Ophitic dialect is sometimes stylized as Romeyka.)
 Only 4,000-8,000 people still speak Ophitic.
 Most speakers are older; very few children speak it.
 Ophitic is the last Greek variety spoken in eastern Turkey in the 21st century.
 Some Ophitic speakers live outside of Turkey; enclaves exist in Cyprus.

 Romeika faces many threats to its continued existence.
 Children do not learn Romeika in school; instead, they are taught in the language of the country (standard Greek, Turkish, Russian, etc.).
 In some cases, parents have been encouraged not to speak to their children in Romeika to facilitate the children's understanding of the dominant language.
+Pontian children growing up in Greece in the mid-20th century report being beaten for speaking Romeika in schools.

 In Greece and Turkey, Romeika is experiencing language attrition as speakers use the dominant language of the country—Greek and Turkish, respectively—more frequently and with greater ease than they use Romeika.

 Some Pontian organizations, sucha as the Argonauti-Komninoi Pontic Greek Association in Greece, aim to teach Romeika so as to preserve the language.